MattLisson/UE-Style-Guide/README.md

 Example: Use `bDead` and `bEvil`, **not** `Dead` and `Evil`.

-UE4 Blueprint editors know not to include the `b` in user-friendly displays of the variable.
+UE Blueprint editors know not to include the `b` in user-friendly displays of the variable.

 <a name="3.2.1.4"></a>
 <a name="bp-var-bool-names"></a>